3. TOOLKIT DEMONSTRATION

 If "Update plot continously" is checked in Preferences panel, any change in Graph Controls settings is applied immediately to the ActivePlot.
 If it is unchecked, user can adjust several settings and then apply all the changes to ActivePlot at once with Apply button.
 By default, the Graph Controls window is a "child window" of an Active Plot; user controls this option by using the switch button (see on the left panel below):

-For plots with spectral estimates (SSA, MEM, BK-FFT and MSSA) users can use X-log or/and Y-log coordinate transformations in respective Axes tab.
-Linear trasnformation can be applied to the abscissa of data plots in Axes/X settings.
+Linear transformation can be applied to the abscissa of data plots in Axes/X settings (and for ordinate of 2-D data plots in Axes/Y settings).
 Parameters of the transformation has to be set first; new Xmin and Xmax values will be updated automatically.
 User can then adjust Xmin and Xmax as desired.
 To return to the default abscissa settings, use transformation factors 1.0 and 0.0 (as in X=1 *X + 0), or Defaults button.
-Above panels show how the transformation is applied to have abscissa in calendar years, instead of default index (which for SOI is in months), in the plot of SOI time series shown before.
+Above panels show how the transformation is applied to have abscissa in calendar years in the plot of SOI time series shown before, instead of default index (which for SOI is in months).

 Settings for Labels, Title and Legends can be specified in the Text tab: